Teacher Professional Development Grants (9-12)

 ❏ Indicate strong support for the proposal and the applicant's ability to accomplish it.Final Report Requirements

-❏ Awardee will be required to submit a brief report (not to exceed two double-spaced pages) and an itemized report of expenses.
+❏ Awardee will be required to submit a brief report (two to three double-spaced pages) and an itemized report of expenses.

 ❏ Two-thirds of the approved budget, not to exceed $2,000, will be paid at the beginning of the project; the remainder will be paid on receipt of a final product and verified expenses (with receipts) related to the proposal.